 “You should never be religious about methods of any kind.
 The only sane way to work is to let the project define the plan.
 Only a fool chooses tools before studying the job to be done.”—Scott Berkun, The Year Without Pants

 — You should never be religious about methods of any kind.
-It’s important to believe in what you’re doing but you also have to keep an open mind and re-evaluate your methodology when performances have plateaued, you’re stuck in an injury cycle or your athletes simply aren’t responding as well to the same types of workouts or training they’ve been doing for the past however many years.
+It’s important to believe in what you’re doing but you also have to keep an open mind and re-evaluate your methodology when performances have plateaued, you’re stuck in an injury cycle or your athletes simply aren’t responding as well to the same types of workouts they’ve been doing for the past however many years.
 The same training plan doesn’t work for every athlete nor does the same training plan always work for the same athlete.

 — The only sane way to work is to let the project define the plan.
 Translation: Don’t drive yourself mad trying to make someone else’s training schedule fit your lifestyle, your goals and your experience level.
 How many of you have Googled “marathon training plan” (or something of the sort), pulled a stock plan from a magazine or asked a friend for a copy of his or her training schedule after signing up for a race?
 Don’t blindly follow an “beginner” training schedule or string together a bunch of “race-specific” workouts and assume it’s going to put you on the proper path to the finish line.
 Start by identifying the specific demands of the race or event (i.e., “the project”) you’ve chosen to pursue and work on developing a plan that addresses those demands while taking your goals, experience level and lifestyle into account.

 — Only a fool chooses tools before studying the job to be done.
-Before developing a training plan for you or your athletes, laying out workouts, or hiring a coach to help you take care of all that stuff, do your homework and ask yourself a series of critical questions, including (but not limited to): What the hell did I just get myself into?
+Before developing a training plan for yourself or your athletes, laying out workouts, or hiring a coach to help you take care of all that stuff, do your homework and ask yourself a series of critical questions, including (but not limited to): What the hell did I just get myself into?
 What’s a good goal for this race or adventure?
 How far away am I from that goal currently?
-What’s it going to take for me to close that gap?
+What’s it going to take to close that gap?
 How much time do I have to work with?
 What does the course entail?
 What weather conditions will I likely face?
 Who am I competing against?
 What went well last time I attempted this race or something like it?
-What didn’t go so well? …And the list will go on depending who you are and what you’re trying to do.
+What didn’t go so well?
+And the list will go on depending on who you are and what you’re trying to do.
 Use the answers to these critical questions to better understand the scope of what you’ve committed to so you can choose the appropriate tools—or seek the right guidance—to get the job done.

 “Some companies, including Google, insist on having metrics to evaluate any decision, goal or feature.
-Despite the popularity of this belief, it’s easy to get lost in the the very metrics that help you find your way.”
+Despite the popularity of this belief, it’s easy to get lost in the very metrics that help you find your way.”